LabSid-USP/RUBEM/doc/source/userguide.rst

                                      best1exp]
      --polish / --no-polish          Refine the best candidate with a local search.  [default: no-polish]
+     --allow-blocking-problems       Search even if the input validation finds blocking problems; they are logged as
+                                     errors instead of stopping the
+                                     calibration.
      -h, --help                      Show this message and exit.

 ``calibrate`` needs SciPy, which comes with ``pip install